-Increase seen in use of robotically-assisted hysterectomy for benign gynecologic disordersFebruary 19th, 2013 in Obstetrics & gynaecology /
+Increase seen in use of robotically-assisted hysterectomy for benign gynecologic disordersFebruary 19, 2013 in Medicine & Health / Obstetrics & gynaecology

 Between 2007 and 2010, the use of robotically-assisted hysterectomy for benign gynecologic disorders increased substantially, although, when compared with laparoscopic hysterectomy, the robotic procedure appears to offer little short-term benefit and is accompanied by significantly greater costs, according to a study appearing in the February 20 issue of JAMA.